Last Updated: August 30, 2023

 See Also: Build the Best PC for Warzone

-For complete PC build examples that are ready to assemble, see the main best PC builds section in conjunction with this guide, or the best prebuilt PCs if you don't fancy putting your own rig together (or don't want to play the waiting game with GPUs seeing as it's still tough finding GPUs in stock).
-Anyway, let's get into Tarkov's requirements, starting off with 1080p resolution and then moving onto 1440p and 4K.
+For complete PC build examples that are ready to assemble, see the main best PC builds section in conjunction with this guide, or the best prebuilt PCs if you don't fancy putting your own rig together.
+Let's get into Tarkov's requirements in 2023, starting off with 1080p resolution and then moving onto 1440p and 4K monitors (like any graphically intensive game, the higher the resolution the more demanding the game becomes).

 Besides the GPU, CPU, and RAM, when building or upgrading your PC for Tarkov don't forget your storage drive.
 Having the game installed on an SSD instead of an older HDD makes a huge difference to load times.
 Since SSDs have now become the norm these days and are very affordable, there's no reason NOT to use an SSD, even if it's a small one like a 250GB SSD because Escape from Tarkov's current download size at the time of writing is only 12GB.
 A 250GB SSD gives you plenty of space for not just installing Windows but for EFT and other games/programs.
 Enough small talk and let's dive into specific CPU and GPU requirements based on your resolution and refresh rate.